sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Linear-Algebra.rst

     (14, 20)

-Although our "vectors" (especially over rings other than fields) might be considered as free module elements, they basically behave as vectors for our purposes.
+Although our "vectors" (especially over rings other than fields) might be considered as elements of an appropriate free module, they basically behave as vectors for our purposes.

 ::